alexdafn/Rocket-Learning-using-ML-in-Unity/README.md

 ### trainer_config.yaml

-There are the settings that I had on my training file.
+These are the settings that I had on my training file.
+I used **PPO** algorithm for training.
 After the training process, a neural network file was produced, which was placed on the agent with drag and drop in Unity's editor.
 This way the agent was able to play the level according to its training.

 ## DEMO 1: Levels 1-4